 6.1.
 All Wards.
-If the Portfolio Holder approves the award of the Contract to the Preferred Bidder, the new in-vessel composting facility will handle green and food co-mingled waste for the whole of Cheshire East.
-The proposed site for the facility at Leighton Grange farm is within the Leighton Ward.
+If this procurement process culminates in a contract being awarded, it is intended that the resulting facility will handle green and food co-mingled waste for the whole of Cheshire East.
+The proposed site for the facility at leighton Grange farm is within the Leighton Ward.